-158 CLIFTON RESIDENCE
+158 CLIFTON PLACE

-The building is a wood frame structure, which is rare in New York City.Some of the typical Passive House details used in other projects needed to be modified to account for different thermal and moisture conditions of the structure.
+Since the building is a wood frame structure - a rarity in New York City - some of the typical Passive House details needed to be modified to account for different thermal and moisture conditions.
 As a retrofit, special consideration was required to air seal the building.
-Paul Castrucci, Architect developed air sealing details specifically for this project and followed up with contractors’ training and inspections to ensure proper installation.
+The firm developed air sealing details specifically for the project, and followed up with contractor training and inspections to ensure proper installation.

-The project at 158 Clifton Residence uses recycled materials throughout.
+The project uses recycled materials throughout.
 On the front façade, a reinterpretation of the historic vernacular is clad in blackened ship-lap siding.
-On the rear façade, wooden slats recycled from the Coney Island boardwalk create a modern rain screen that offers a stark contrast to the front façade, and showcase the diversity of reclaimed wood.
+On the rear façade, wooden slats of recycled Ipe create a modern rainscreen that offers a stark contrast the front façade, and showcase the diversity of reclaimed wood.
 The roof insulation is recycled polyiso, and the reclaimed wood will be used throughout the interior.

 PARTNERS: Right Environments, Sawkill Lumber, Passive House Academy